oyoclass/python3-doc/doc/extralibs/index.md

-## 3rd-party python libraries
+## 3rd-party Python Libraries

-OYOclass' Python3 Editor also provides some extra libraries you can install and use.
+OYOclass' Python3 IDE also provides some extra libraries you can install and use.

-To find and install those libraries, you can simply click the "library" icon on the left, once found the library you can just click "Install" on the corner:
+To find and install these libraries, you can simply click the "library" icon on the left.
+Once you find the library you want to use, you can just click "Install" in the corner:

 <img src="../assets/img/install-lib.png" width="400px"/>